See You Yesterday: Plot

-They try a third time, and have to enlist their classmate Eduardo's help and borrow his highly resilient circuit boards.
-This time, C.J. decides that she and Bash thwart the convenience store robbery thus avoiding the police chase entirely.
-Bash fears something bad could happen as there are usually guns involved.
-C.J. warns the shop owner who pulls a gun, there is a shootout and Bash is caught in the crossfire.
-As she follows her dying friend out of the shop, Bash from a previous trip catches sight of her and comes over.
-He sees himself dying on the sidewalk then disappears as this timeline's Bash dies.
+They try a third time, enlisting their classmate Eduardo's help and borrowing his highly resilient circuit boards.
+This time, C.J. tries to stop the convenience store robbery and avoid the police chase entirely by warning the shop owner.
+Past Sebastian sees present C.J. & is now in the middle of everything without knowing what's going on.
+C.J. successfully warns the owner and he pulls a gun on the robbers.
+They pull one back on him and past Sebastian winds up being shot and killed.
+As C.J. follows him out of the shop, present day Sebastian catches sight of himself dying on the sidewalk and disappears as the past Sebastian dies.